JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider auto-calculated values, ie hover and show SUM of data.
 Not sure how to do this, and if useful
     - make Checkpoints more visible, may o o 0 o at bottom to show how many and where we are?
     - consider dataQual triangle, -> link icons in same spot each time?
+    - consider: if click in open space, deselect all selected Widgets.
+Make sure this works in conjuction with clicking on the menu or palette or statusbar ...

     Treeview:
     --------